 The Michelin RFID tag is specifically designed to be integrated into tires.
 It is typically buried in the tire during the manufacturing process, but can also be integrated into a patch for aftermarket applications.
 The tag’s read range has been optimized for in-tire use, and the quality assurance based on performance testing is essential to guarantee that each tag has the same properties.
 After being embedded in a tire, the tag cannot be replaced anymore, should it function poorly.

 The Voyantic Tagsurance UHF production tester was the solution meeting the specification for testing the Michelin tire tags.
 The tags are first tested by the tag vendor HANA Microdisplay Technologies, Inc at their factory with an automated test system.
-Michelin has the same Tagsurance testing capability to enable sample based quality control in a form of incoming inspection at their facilities.
+Michelin has the same Tagsurance testing capability to enable sample-based quality control in the form of incoming inspection at their facilities.

-“RFID UHF tags for tire applications are significantly over tuned because of tire material properties and this makes RF performance - i.e. read distance control - more complex to perform “in air” compared to more common tags.
+- “RFID UHF tags for tire applications are significantly over tuned because of tire material properties, and this makes RF performance - i.e., read distance control - more complex to perform “in the air” compared to more common tags.
 This challenge can be solved from an industrial standpoint if:

-1. the system can properly process each individual tag test without direct contact;
+1. the system can properly process each tag test without direct contact;

-2. test can be done reliably with a large quantity of other tags in the surroundings;
+2. the test can be done reliably with a large number of other tags in the surroundings;

 3. the production flow itself is improved and accelerated.